Intercountry Adoption

 If you decide to travel to Saudi Arabia:

-Militant groups in Yemen have attacked Saudi border towns and other sites in Saudi Arabia with armed drones, missiles, and rockets.
+Militants in Yemen have attacked Saudi border towns and other sites in Saudi Arabia with armed drones, missiles, and rockets.
 Civilians that are near the border with Yemen are especially at risk.
 Terrorist groups continue plotting possible attacks in Saudi Arabia, including in Qatif.

-Visit our website for information on travel to high-risk areas.
+Visit our website for information on travel to high-risk areas

 ...
 [READ MORE]